spiral/docs/orm/basics.md

 }
 ```

-As result you can use such service inside you controllers avoiding static methods of Record model (they can always be removed from service also):
+You can use this service inside your controllers.
+This avoids the static methods of the Record model (they can always be removed from service as well):

 ```php
 public function index(UserService $users)